kubeflow/website/content/en/docs/components/pipelines/v2/components/lightweight-python-components.md

         print(os.environ)
     ```

     For many realistic components, hermeticism can be a fairly constraining requirement.
 [Containerized Python Components][containerized-python-components] is a more flexible authoring approach that drops this requirement.

 ### dsl.component decorator arguments
-In the above examples we used the [`@dsl.component`][dsl-component] decorator with only one argument: the Python function.
+In the above examples, we used the [`@dsl.component`][dsl-component] decorator with only one argument: the Python function.
 The decorator accepts some additional arguments.

 #### packages_to_install

 Most realistic Lightweight Python Components will depend on other Python libraries.
 You can pass a list of requirements to `packages_to_install` and the component will install these packages at runtime before executing the component function.

 This is similar to including requirements in a [`requirements.txt`][requirements-txt] file.